- Hotel & Travel

 ACS will have a Compliance Officer walking the meeting venues to ensure attendees are wearing a badge and that all guidelines are being followed.
 Any violations of the guidelines will be addressed by Compliance Officer, security, and/or ACS staff as soon as practicable following observation/notification of non-compliance.
+ACS reserves the right to deny such entry to anyone seeking admittance or remove them from the venue should they not provide proof of vaccination, or if they present any COVID-19 like symptoms.
 A Health & Safety Contact phone number will be clearly noted on signage throughout the meeting to allow for reporting of any concerns.

 What sanitation efforts will be undertaken?

 ACS works with each venue to review sanitization standards.
 Attendees are responsible for maintaining personal hygiene, including washing your hands frequently for at least 20 seconds with soap and warm water.

 What is appropriate when greeting others?

 ACS discourages handshaking, hugging, or other unnecessary person-to-person contact.

 What is the meeting refund policy if I am unable to attend due to COVID?

 At ACS’s sole discretion, we have the right to consider the circumstances in determining whether or not to issue a full refund.

 What is required of me for travel to the U.S. to attend?